KatherineMichel/digital-commonplace/README.md

 http://simeonfranklin.com/python-fundamentals/ | simeonfranklin.com - Python Fundamentals
 https://www.oreilly.com/library/view/python-in-a/0596100469/ | Python in a Nutshell, 2nd Edition [Book]

+https://twitter.com/ThePyPA/status/1303384992165302272 | PyPA on Twitter: "https://t.co/gXi5fQtmQU pip 20.2.3 is out.
+Includes a beta of the new dependency resolver (hidden behind an optional --use-feature=2020-resolver flag).
+We encourage you to test it before next month, when pip 20.3'll default to the new behavior. https://t.co/aKqVdEcphJ #Python https://t.co/cWy1DRYkkx" / Twitter

+https://twitter.com/chrisjrn/status/1311333513816190976 | Christopher Neugebauer 🇦🇺🏳️‍🌈 on Twitter: "Someone asked me exactly why System Python exists if you're not meant to actually use it.
+To answer their question, I'm giving a brand new talk on this year's extremely online @SeaGL: "Environments".
+It's a 20-minute history of deployment environments and why they've changed!" / Twitter

+https://lwn.net/Articles/828486/ | "Structural pattern matching" for Python, part 2 [LWN.net]
+https://www.python.org/dev/peps/pep-0638/ | PEP 638 -- Syntactic Macros | Python.org

 Django security
 https://twitter.com/wsv3000/status/1308454798174433281 | William Vincent on Twitter: "New article on Django Security Best Practices.
 It's a deep topic but these are the must-haves for any production website. https://t.co/AyjVze5ejE" / Twitter